jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

 **Management of property subject to section 9**

 ### 48 Direction that Official Assignee take control of property
-(1) The Prime Minister may, if satisfied that it is desirable to do so, direct the Official Assignee to take custody and control of property in New Zealand, if an entity is subject to a designation under section 22 and the Prime Minister believes on reasonable grounds that the property is—
+(1) The Prime Minister may, if satisfied that it is desirable to do so, direct the Official Assignee to take custody and control of property in New Zealand, if an entity is subject to a designation under section 22 or is a United Nations listed terrorist entity and the Prime Minister believes on reasonable grounds that the property is—
   (a) property owned or controlled, directly or indirectly, by the entity; or (b) property derived or generated from property of the kind referred to in paragraph (a).
 (2) The direction—